open-power/snap/doc/README.md

 | MTM| PowerLinux|
 |:--:|:-----------
 | 8335-GTH(air cooled)       |Power AC922
-| 8335-GTX(water cooled)     |Power AC922

-Note : Need mezzanine card (to provide OpenCAPI connector to be plugged in a GPU socket) + specific firmware patch
+Note : Need mezzanine card (to provide OpenCAPI connector to be plugged in a GPU socket) + specific firmware patch.
+Please note that GPUs and OpenCAPI are exclusive on a CPU.

 Disclaimer : as it is not possible to cross tests all configurations with all possible cards on all possible servers, information provided in this page are recommandations only and subject to change without notice.